 |

 Some sponsors might prefer to have a fixed payment rather than deals based on CPM.
-This is typical of specialized podcasts with extremely active listeners, even if their total download counts are smaller.
+This is typical of specialised podcasts with extremely active listeners, even if their total download counts are smaller.
+In this case sponsors would pay a flat fee to be placed on a sepcific episode or a series of episodes.

-Flat free rates can range from anything between $100 to $2,500 per episode.
+Flat free rates can range from $100 to $2,500 per episode.
 They are dependent on the following variables:

 - Listener loyalty and audience involvement